apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 the FileSystem APIs, the fact that `write()` is thread-safe is significant.

-For compatibility, not only SHOULD other FS clients be thread-safe, but new HDFS featues, such as encryption and Erasure Coding SHOULD also implement consistent behavior with the core HDFS output stream.
+For compatibility, not only SHOULD other FS clients be thread-safe, but new HDFS features, such as encryption and Erasure Coding SHOULD also implement consistent behavior with the core HDFS output stream.

 Put differently:

-*It isn't enough for Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`, especially for HBase to work correctly.
+*It isn't enough for Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`, especially for HBase to work correctly.*

 The concurrent `write()` call is the most significant tightening of the Java specification.